What is an Internship?

 How many hours must I work?

 Depending on the number of credits you are earning, the work week could range from 5 hrs/week for 1 credit, to 15 hrs/week for 3 credits over a 15 week semester.
 For every credit that you earn, you must complete 75 hours at the internship site, so for 3 credits you will need to complete 225 hours at the internship site.
 There are exceptions to this under special circumstances, so check with your Career Services Representative about this.
+If you are completing an unpaid internship, you will be required to complete at least 75 hours throughout the semester.

 What if I already have a job related to my major?